Seeking Excellence Together: 10 steps to building a winning team

 • Meritocratic hiring – minimise subjectivity by offering candidates professional and psychometric tests in advance of face-to-face interviews.
 That way your first opinion of a candidate won’t be formed by subjective factors like personal chemistry, leading to more diversity.

-Lean startup thinking
+7. lean startup thinking

 • Take a hard look at how you work with clients.
 Identify activities that generate value for clients, remove everything that doesn’t, make value-generating activities flow in the most organic way possible.